Top 10 running tips for beginners

 Top ten running tips for beginners

 By failing to prepare, you are preparing to fail (Benjamin Franklin).
-As with most things in life, it’s best not to just throw yourself into it.
 Before you head out on your first run, you need to consider things such as:

-If you are just starting out but unsure of what running routes or timings to begin with, take a look at the NHS Couch to 5K programme.
+Careful planning will help you stick to a running routine and keep you motivated.
+If you are just starting but unsure of what running routes or timings to begin with, take a look at the NHS Couch to 5K programme.

 Remember, warming up is essential before doing any cardio.
 Start with five to ten minutes of light aerobic exercise, such as a brisk walk and a few stretches.
 A proper warm-up will prevent injuries and make your workout more effective by increasing blood flow to your muscles.